-Systemic Plasmacytosis (SP), which has a histologic appearance similar to that of multicentric Castleman's disease (MCD), is also known as benign plasma cell proliferation with polyclonal hypergammaglobulinemia, plasmacytosis, cutaneous and/or generalized plasmacytic lymphadenopathy.
+Systemic Plasmacytosis (SP), which has a histologic appearance similar to that of multicentric Castleman's disease (MCD), is also known as benign plasma cell proliferation with polyclonal hypergammaglobulinemia, cutaneous plasmacytosis, generalized plasmacytic lymphadenopathy.

 The general symptoms of this entity are unspecific and include fatigue, weight loss, fever and dyspnea(14).
 The prognosis of SP reportedly has been good in most cases although there are reports of development of a T- cell lymphoma in some patients [2].